andywwwww/group3_project/README.md

-#
-+
-#A R package
-+Pull data off from the website Marketwatch  using selectorGadget and the rvest package.
-+clean up the data just so R could read it to the comparison function using package “dplyr” and "rvest" +
-+
-+##A Shiny App
-+##Financial statement data and comparison
-+

 # stat297projectgroup3

 The users would be able to compare data from two different companies using comparisons from line graphs and from side by side tables.
 This visualization would help users to make decisions such as what the overall trends of different aspects of the company’s finances are. +This can help them to make decisions such as choosing which company you’d want to buy stocks from.

 ## Getting Started

-  ""  ""
+Our Project consists of a R package, a Shiny App that works with financial statment and compare two companies statement.

+## Data

+Pull data off from the website Marketwatch  using selectorGadget and the rvest package. clean up the data just so R could read it to the comparison function using package “dplyr” and "rvest"

 ### Prerequisites